 To Kill a Mockingbird by Harper Lee

-The first edition of To Kill a Mockingbird by Harper Lee was published in 1960 by J. B. Lippincott in Philadelphia.
-It was Lee’s first and only book and was instantly acclaimed, winning the Pulitzer Prize for fiction for 1960.
+The first edition of To Kill a Mockingbird by Harper Lee was published in 1960 by J. B. Lippincott in Philadelphia in Hardcover.
+It was Lee’s first and only book (until 2015, when Go Set a Watchman was published) and was instantly acclaimed, winning the Pulitzer Prize for fiction for 1960.
 There is some controversy on the authorship, with some thinking that it was actually written by Truman Capote.
 It is estimated that only 5,000 copies were printed of the first printing.

 First Edition Points: